 Q1.
 How long will I need to wait after taking part to find out what species were recorded?
-Once we receive your memory card with recordings, we hope to be able to get back to you within about a week with a summary of species recorded.
-However this project will be contributing to the continued development of tools for analysing acoustic data of this type.
-This is likely to increase the speed by which we can process files (and so get back to you quicker in the future), and to improve discrimination of some of the more difficult species to identify (see Q3 below).
+Once we receive your memory card with recordings, we hope to be able to get back to you within about a couple of weeks with a summary of species recorded.

 Q2.
 Should three nights of recordings at three different points with a 1-km square, pick up all the species that use my square during a season?
 Small scale field trials were carried out in September 2012, to help provide an informed decision on the survey effort required to give a good idea of the species present whilst still allowing for broad coverage of the county.
 These field trials resulted in the recommendation the three nights of recordings are made from three different points within a 1-km square.

 Q3.
 I have heard some species of bats are very difficult to identify from recordings, how well is this equipment able to distinguish species?
 This project aims to address a problem that only a few species of bats can be identified with any confidence using simple (heterodyne or frequency division) detectors.
 This project uses a full-spectrum detector, which produces high quality sound files, which give us the best chance of distinguishing species.